JavaGarcia/node-authentication/README.md

 # node-authentication
-A example of authentication-local on Openshift using Passport, Express, Nodejs, Mongodb and Bootstrap
+A example of local authentication on Openshift using Passport, Express, Nodejs, Mongodb and Bootstrap